Newport, Wales: Industrial Revolution

 From 1893 the town was served by the paddle steamers of P & A Campbell Ltd. (the "White Funnel Line"), which was based in Bristol.
-The company had been originally set up, by the Scottish brothers Alex and Peter Campbell, on the River Clyde, but was re-located to the Severn Estuary.
+The company had originally been set up by the Scottish brothers Alex and Peter Campbell on the River Clyde, but was re-located to the Severn Estuary.
 Departing steamers would face south on Davis Wharf, with the Art College to its left and the town bridge behind.
 The boats gave rise to the name of the short street which led to the quayside – Screwpacket Road.
-By 1955 steamers had stopped calling at Newport and P&A Campbell went into receivership in 1959.
+By 1955 steamers had stopped calling at Newport and P & A Campbell went into receivership in 1959.
 It was taken over by the firm which would become the Townsend Ferry group.

 Compared to many Welsh towns, Newport's economy had a broad base, with foundries, engineering works, a cattle market and shops that served much of Monmouthshire.
 However, the docks were in decline even before the Great Depression, and local unemployment peaked at 34.7% in 1930: high, but not as bad as the levels seen in the mining towns of the South Wales Valleys.
 Despite the economic conditions, the council re-housed over half the population in the 1920s and 1930s.
 In 1930 the Town Dock was filled in.

-The post-war years saw renewed prosperity, with Saint Woolos Cathedral (now Newport Cathedral) attaining full cathedral status in 1949, the opening of the modern integrated Llanwern steelworks in 1962, and the construction of the Severn Bridge and local sections of the M4 motorway in the late 1960s, making Newport the best-connected place in Wales.
-Although employment at Llanwern steelworks declined in the 1980s, the town acquired a range of new public sector employers, and a Richard Rogers–designed Inmos microprocessor factory helped to establish Newport as being extant for technology companies.
+The post-war years saw renewed prosperity, with Saint Woolos' Cathedral (now Newport Cathedral) attaining full cathedral status in 1949, the opening of the modern integrated Llanwern steelworks in 1962, and the construction of the Severn Bridge and local sections of the M4 motorway in the late 1960s, making Newport the best-connected place in Wales.
+Although employment at Llanwern steelworks declined in the 1980s, the town acquired a range of new public sector employers, and a Richard Rogers–designed Inmos microprocessor factory helped to establish Newport as a centre for technology companies.

 A flourishing local music scene in the early 1990s led to claims that the town was "a new Seattle".

 The county borough of Newport was granted city status in 2002 to mark Queen Elizabeth II's Golden Jubilee.
 In the same year, an unusually large merchant ship, referred to locally as the Newport Ship, was uncovered and rescued from the west bank of the River Usk during the construction of the Riverfront Arts Centre.
 The ship has been dated to between 1445 and 1469 and remains the only vessel of its type from this period yet discovered anywhere in the world.